hayekw/acegf-ietf-draft/draft-wang-acegf-protocol.md

 --- abstract

-This document specifies the Atomic Context-Encoded Generation Framework (ACEGF), a cryptographic construction for deriving and reconstructing stable digital identities from user-held credentials without requiring persistent storage of a master secret.
+This document specifies the Atomic Context-Encoded Generation Framework (ACE-GF), a cryptographic construction for deriving and reconstructing stable digital identities from user-held credentials without requiring persistent storage of a master secret.

-ACEGF addresses a structural limitation of existing deterministic key-derivation and identity systems, which rely on long-lived root secrets and rigid derivation hierarchies.
-By separating identity reconstruction from long-term secret storage, ACEGF enables stateless identity recovery, credential rekeying, and context-isolated derivation across multiple cryptographic algorithms.
+ACE-GF addresses a structural limitation of existing deterministic key-derivation and identity systems, which rely on long-lived root secrets and rigid derivation hierarchies.
+By separating identity reconstruction from long-term secret storage, ACE-GF enables stateless identity recovery, credential rekeying, and context-isolated derivation across multiple cryptographic algorithms.